ILYA2606/DPFPSHelper/README.md

 English
 ===========
-Testing FPS for Objective-C Methods
+Testing FPS for Objective-C Methods.
 Getting such data as:
 - Time of execution (in seconds)
 - FPS (number of possible calls per second)